Indiana

 A. Expungement and sealing

 A comprehensive new Indiana law enacted in May 2013, and revised on several subsequent occasions, authorized “expungement” of all but the most serious violent and sexual offenses, after graduated waiting periods, and the “sealing” of expunged non-conviction records and expunged records of less serious convictions.
 See Ind.
 Code § 35-38-9.
-The process leading up to enactment of this comprehensive and nuanced scheme is described by the legislation’s chief sponsor, Rep. Jud McMillin, in Indiana’s new law the product of ‘many many compromises,’” Collateral Consequences Resource Center, Dec.
-15, 2014, https://ccresourcecenter.org/2014/12/15/indianas-new-expungement-law-product-many-many-compromises/.
-Experience in the first years of the law is detailed in Josh Gaines and Margaret Love, Expungement in Indiana: A radical experiment and how it is working so far, Collateral Consequences Resource Center, Dec, 21, 2017, https://ccresourcecenter.org/2017/12/21/expungement-in-indiana-a-radical-experiment-and-how-it-is-working-so-far/.
+The process leading up to enactment of this comprehensive and nuanced scheme is described by the legislation’s chief sponsor, Rep. Jud McMillin, in Indiana’s new law the product of ‘many many compromises,’ Collateral Consequences Resource Center, Dec.
+15, 2014.
+Experience in the first years of the law is detailed in Josh Gaines and Margaret Love, Expungement in Indiana: A radical experiment and how it is working so far, Collateral Consequences Resource Center, Dec, 21, 2017.

-Waiting periods for convictions are as follows: five years after the date of conviction for misdemeanors or Class D felonies educed to misdemeanors; eight years after conviction for Class D felonies; eight years after conviction or three years from completion of sentence for all other felonies; and, 10 years after conviction or five years after completion for elected officials and violent felonies. §§35-38-9-2 through -5.
-The DA may consent to a shorter period.
+Waiting periods for convictions are as follows: five years after the date of conviction for misdemeanors or Class D felonies reduced to misdemeanors; eight years after conviction for Class D felonies; eight years after conviction or three years from completion of sentence for all other felonies; and, 10 years after conviction or five years after completion for elected officials convicted while serving a term and felonies resulting in serious bodily injury (unless excluded). §§35-38-9-2 through -5.
+The prosecuting attorney may consent to a shorter period for any of the categories of offenses.
 There may be no new convictions during the waiting period.

-In 2022, the one-year waiting period for non-conviction records in the expungement statute as originally enacted was eliminated by SB182, and the court was directed to expunge non-cconviction record upon disposition without petition.
+In 2022, the one-year waiting period for non-conviction records in the expungement statute as originally enacted was eliminated by SB182, and the court was directed to expunge non-conviction records upon disposition without petition.
+The order may not go into effect earlier than sixty days from the date of dismissal or acquittal.
 Violations are treated as non-convictions.
 See §35-38-9-1(a), (b).
-Uncharged arrests must be expunged after 180 days. §35-38-9-1(c).
+Uncharged arrests occurring after June 30, 2022, must be expunged after 180 days. §35-38-9-1(c).
 See below.

 The law has been amended almost every year since its enactment to modify eligibility requirements and add procedural provisions.6